Master of Science

 MS students engaged in research are encouraged to prepare and defend a thesis.

-The Master's Thesis should follow the format defined in Guide for Preparation of Theses and Dissertations, and should include the following items:
+The Master's Thesis should follow the format defined in the Graduate School's Guide for Preparation of Theses and Dissertations, and should include the following items:

 - An abstract with objectives and clearly stated unique contributions,